πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 // void scanf(char *fmt, int *p){ *p = input_value; }

-A swap function that exchanges two variables is a classic use case for pointers.
+A swap function that exchanges two variables is the textbook use case for pointers.

 // receive pointers and swap the values they point to